FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/01Introduction.md

 parties.
 Users are free to implement the standard in a way that best suits their needs.

-The encoding standard is complimentary to other FIX standards for session protocol and application level behavior.
+The encoding standard is complementary to other FIX standards for session protocol and application level behaviour.

 ## Binary type system